meniku/starling-extension-moyo/README.md

 as the source for the effect if you wish to.
 This way you can prevent that undesired objects such as the HUD are included in the effect.

-The last two Boolean parameters are `centerPivot` and `persistent`:
+The last two Boolean parameters are:
- - `centerPivot` will set `pivotX` and `pivotY` to the center of the object.
+ - `centerPivot`, which, when set true, will set `pivotX` and `pivotY` to the center of the object.
 This allows the effect to be placed more easily.
- - `persistent` will be false in the most cases.
+ - `persistent` should be false in the most cases.
 If you set this to true, the texture will be rendered only once, gaining performance but changes on your source objects will not be rendered.

 To actually display the effect as an animation, you have to update the `step` variable from frame to frame: